dgutov/robe/README.md

 `super` or constructor definition at point.

-If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `2.seconds`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.
+If the method call target is implicit (like with `super`), or the call target is obvious (`Foo.new`, `self.foo`), then we first try to look for the definition in superclasses, descendants and included modules as appropriate.

 If the result is ambiguous, you're prompted to pick the module/location.